Altermagnets versus Antiferromagnets: Introduction

 \section{Introduction}

-The momentum-dependent spin splitting of electron bands in metallic collinear antiferromagnets in the absence of spin–orbit coupling was investigated by S. Nakamura and co-workers \cite{Noda2016,Okugawa2018} using spin-polarized density functional theory (DFT) with the Hubbard U correction.
-The development of this type of ordering was then considered as a result of the Pomeranchuk instability \cite{Ahn2019} and local multipole orderings \cite{Hayami2019}.
-Soon after, the term "altermagnetics" \cite{Smejkal2022} was proposed for materials of this type.
-Altermagnetics exhibit energy splitting between spin states, characterized by a vanishing net magnetization, similar to antiferromagnets.
+The momentum-dependent spin splitting of electron bands in metallic collinear antiferromagnets in the absence of spin–orbit coupling was investigated first in several theoretical papers \cite{Noda2016,Okugawa2018,Ahn2019,Hayami2019}.
+Soon after, the term "altermagnets" \cite{Smejkal2022} was proposed for materials of this type.
+Altermagnets exhibit energy splitting between spin states, characterised by a vanishing net magnetization, similar to antiferromagnets.
 But unlike antiferromagnets, opposite spin configurations in an altermagnet are not related by translation or inversion, but are connected by the rotational symmetry of the crystal.

-A significant step in the study of altermagnets was made by M. Roig et al. \cite{Roig2024}, who developed the so-called minimal model, applicable to all centrosymmetric space groups with magnetic atoms occupying inversion-symmetric Wyckoff positions with multiplicity two.
+A certain step in the study of altermagnets was made by M. Roig et al. \cite{Roig2024}, who developed the so-called minimal model, applicable to all centrosymmetric space groups with magnetic atoms occupying inversion-symmetric Wyckoff positions with multiplicity two.
 Accordingly, there exist two electron bands with opposite spin splittings, which interact with each other via electron hopping and spin-orbit coupling.
 The Berry curvature, linear in spin-orbit coupling, was also calculated for all space groups under consideration.
 A description of the collinear and noncollinear normal and superconducting properties of altermagnets based on symmetry considerations was given in \cite{MineevUFN}.

 An altermagnetic state arises from the corresponding paramagnetic state in crystals containing multiple magnetic atoms in the crystallographic unit cell.
 The symmetry point group of the paramagnetic state, $G_p=G\times R$, includes the operations of the crystal point symmetry group and time reversal $R$, independent of each other.
 In the case of a non-symmorphic symmetry group, $G$ includes rotations and reflections accompanied by shifts on the half-period of the unit cell.
 The altermagnetic state arising below the transition from the paramagnetic state is invariant under time reversal only in combinations with rotations and reflections.
 The corresponding symmetry point group $G_a$ is a subgroup of $G_p$.
 From a pure symmetry perspective, there is no distinction between this type of phase transition in dielectrics, which results in the formation of an antiferromagnetic state, characterized by the appearance of finite magnetic moments of magnetic atoms, and the phase transition to an altermagnetic state in metals, characterized by the appearance of a momentum-dependent spin splitting of the electron bands.